 It's that time of year again, when we look at the new iOS update and try to decide whether to install it or not.
-Apple failed to surprise anyone by naming this year's update iOS 14, but there were plenty of surprises in the feature list and potential upgraders have much to think about.
+Apple failed to shock anyone by naming this year's iPhone software update iOS 14, but there were plenty of surprises in the feature list and potential upgraders have much to think about.

 In this article we compare the upcoming iOS 14 with the current iOS 13, and help you decide if the new version is right for you.
 Note that this is based on Apple's announcements at WWDC, and the software itself isn't finished; we'll post a review when the final version comes out.

 Now, before you get too attached to iOS 14, be warned that it won't roll out officially until the autumn - most likely mid-September.
 Before then you can try out the iOS 14 beta, which is now available to the public as well as to developers.
 The public beta lags slightly behind the developer one, but it's still a great way for adventurous iPhone owners to dip their toes in the waters of iOS 14.

 If you're not on the beta programme and go to Settings > General > Software Update before iOS 14 is available, you'll be offered the latest version of iOS 13 instead.
 At time of writing that's iOS 13.5.1.
 The first public version of iOS 13 came out on 19 September 2019 but smaller point upgrades have been coming out ever since.

 The first question to ask is this: can my iPhone get iOS 14?
 If it's currently running iOS 13 then you're in luck, because every model from the iPhone 6s onwards will also be able to install iOS 14.

 Here's the complete list of iOS 14-ready iPhones: